kryton-me/kryton-me.github.io/2022-04-SDR on Mac.md

 I got 3 Client working on my Mac

 ## SDR++
-By far the best, relativly easy to use (as SDR goes) and so far very reliable. the only down side being its on Mac ports not Home Brew so needs sudo to install.
+By far the best, relativly easy to use (as SDR goes) and so far very reliable. the only down side being its on Mac ports not Home Brew so needs sudo to install!
 I have a rather uneasy feeling every time I use Mac Ports.
 I have to say I do like the ability to scrole the spectrum if a signal is a few MHz away.

 	sudo port install SDRPlusPlus

+**Health warning!** Any package manager that requires "sudo" can be very bad for your systems health!

 ## Cubicsdr
 Looks prity comprihensive although both my Mac and dongle got very hot when using it.